 This strategy was adopted by more than one successful personality, and it’s an amazing example for anyone who wants to make it in business.

-Case in point: Apple CEO Tim Cook wakes up at – wait for it – 3:45 a.m. and gets a head start on his email.
+The example of good morning routine before work: Apple CEO Tim Cook wakes up at – wait for it – 3:45 a.m. and gets a head start on his email.
 According to Time magazine, he “wakes up at 3:45 every morning (“Yes, every morning”), does e-mail for an hour – stealing a march on those lazy East Coasters three time zones ahead of him – goes to the gym, then Starbucks (for more email), then work.”

 “The thing about it is, when you love what you do, you don’t really think of it as work,” says Cook.
 “It’s what you do.
 And that’s the good fortune of where I find myself.”